ivanbgd/stock-trading-cli-with-async-streams/README.md

 ## The Most Notable Crates Used

+Not all of them are present in every commit.
+The `git` commit history contains descriptive comments.

-- [actix](https://crates.io/crates/actix), as Actor framework for Rust
+- [actix](https://crates.io/crates/actix), as an Actor framework for Rust
 - [actix-rt](https://crates.io/crates/actix-rt), as Tokio-based single-threaded async runtime for the Actix ecosystem
 - [async-std](https://async.rs/), as an async library
 - [clap](https://crates.io/crates/clap), for CLI arguments parsing
 - [futures](https://crates.io/crates/futures), for an implementation of futures
 - [time](https://crates.io/crates/time), as a date and time library (used by `yahoo_finance_api`)
 - [Tokio](https://tokio.rs/), as an asynchronous runtime - not used directly, but as a dependency of some crates
+- [xactor](https://crates.io/crates/xactor), as a Rust Actors framework based on async-std
 - [yahoo_finance_api](https://crates.io/crates/yahoo_finance_api), as an adapter for
   the [Yahoo!
 Finance API](https://finance.yahoo.com/) to fetch histories of market data quotes